 Tobacco use remains the leading cause of preventable death and disease in the United States and in Vermont.
-To address this enormous toll, the American Lung Association in Vermont calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Vermont's elected officials:

-- Raise the legal age for sale of tobacco products to 21; and
+- Enact legislation to raise the retail sales age of tobacco products to 21;

-The American Lung Association in Vermont will continue to work with coalition partners, the American Heart Association, and the American Cancer Society Cancer Action Network to advance tobacco control efforts and protect Vermont's tobacco control program.
-The Lung Association will continue to educate policy makers, business leaders and the media about the importance of raising the age of tobacco sales to 21 as well as other Lung Association goals to reduce tobacco use and protect public health.
+The American Lung Association in Vermont will continue to work with our coalition partners including the American Heart Association, American Cancer Society Cancer Action Network and others to advance tobacco control and prevention efforts.
+As the legislature begins its work in 2019 we will continue to grow our coalition to educate policy makers, business leaders and the media of the importance of the American Lung Association's goals to reduce tobacco use and protect public health.
 A renewed effort by the Lung Association and partners to increase the minimum legal age of sale for tobacco products to 21 is likely in 2019